mustafamym/SpringBoot2-Angular9/README.md

-# Spring-boot-Angular-9

-# JWT Authentication With Spring Boot 2 and Angular 8
+# Spring Boot 2.2.6 and Angular 9

 # Use Technologies below: